tom-ash/managed-inputs/README.md

 * `onClick`: function
 * `validate`: function

-The `aspects` parameter of all Managed Inputs but Button accepts also:
+The Text, Select and Textarea accept also:
 * `error`: string or JSX

-The `aspects` parameter of all Managed Inputs but Radio and Multiple Checkbox accepts also:
+All Managed Inputs but Radio and Multiple Checkbox accept also:
 * `id`: string
 * `disabled`: boolean (default: `false`)
 * `label`: string or JSX

-The `aspects` parameter of Managed Inputs but Button and Select accepts also:
+All Managed Inputs but Button and Select accept also:
 * `onChange`: function

-The `aspects` parameter of the Managed Text and Managed Textarea accepts also:
+Managed Text accepts also:
 * `controlled`: boolean (default: `true`)
-* `setValue`: function

-The `aspects` parameter of all Managed Inputs but Button, Checkbox and Multiple Checkbox accepts also:
-* `value`: string

-The `aspects` parameter of the Managed Text accepts also the following:
 * `type`: string (default: `text`)
 * `autoComplete`: string

+All Managed Inputs but Button, Checkbox and Multiple Checkbox accept also:
+* `value`: string

-The `aspects` parameter of the Managed Textarea accepts also the following:
+Managed Textarea accepts also:
 * `counterLimit`: integer

-The `aspects` parameter of the Managed Select accepts also the following:
+Managed Select accepts also:
-* `options`: array of which each element is like the following object `{ value: string, text: string }`
+* `options`: array of which each element is like the following object:
+  `{ value: string, text: string }`
 * `onSelect`: function

-The `aspects` parameter of Managed Checkbox and Radio accepts also the following:
+Managed Checkbox and Radio accept also:
 * `checked` - boolean (default `false`)

-The `aspects` parameter of Managed Multiple Checkbox accepts also the following:
+Managed Multiple Checkbox accept also:
-* `checkboxes`: array of which each element is like the following object `{ ref: string, checked: boolean, label: string }`
+* `checkboxes`: array of which each element is like the following object:

-The `aspects` parameter of Managed Radio accepts also the following:
+  `{ ref: string, checked: boolean, label: string }`

+Managed Radio accept also:
 * `name`: string
-* `radios`: array of which each element is like the following object `{ value: string, label: string }`
+* `radios`: array of which each element is like the following object:
+  `{ value: string, label: string }`

 ## Styles
 All Managed Inputs have default CSS classes.